trailofbits/fickling/README.md

 </p>

 ## Key Features
-- **Static Analysis**: Report detailed results of fickling’s `check_safety` in an easy-to-use JSON output
+- **Static Analysis**: Report detailed results from fickling’s `check_safety` in a usable JSON format
-  - **Easy Integration**: Detect malicious files and halt processing using features like `fickling.load()`, a global function hook, and a context manager that streamlines integration into existing infrastructure
+  - **Easy Integration**: Detect malicious files and halt deserialization using features like `fickling.load()`, a global function hook, and a context manager that streamline integration into existing infrastructure
 - **Decompilation**: Decompiles pickled data streams into readable Python code, revealing the original serialized object
-- **Injection**: Rewrites bytecode to inject code into pickle and PyTorch files, aiding in exploit development and testing
+- **Injection**: Rewrite bytecode to inject code into pickle files and develop exploits in which anonymously shared pickle files can be an attack vector
-- **PyTorch Support**: Inspect and inject code into PyTorch files
+- **PyTorch Support**: Inspect, analyze, and inject code into PyTorch files
-  - **Polyglot Support**: Identifies and creates polyglots for 7 PyTorch file formats
+  - **Polyglot-Aware Identification**: Identify what PyTorch file format type a file is without directly loading it

-TODO Fix last three key features
+  - **Polyglot Creation**: Create polyglots between 7 different PyTorch file format types

 TODO Add image

 ## Background